-And I must admit that I'm a wee bit addicted to making DIY sensory swings for the kids.
+And I must admit that I'm a wee bit addicted to making DIY kids swing.
 Just a bit.

-Well, Miley or not, the kids had a blast with this DIY ball swing, but I love that it's simple to make and inexpensive to make.
+Well, Miley or not, the kids had a blast with this DIY kid swing.
+It's also super simple and inexpensive to make.

 - Do not leave children unattended on swings.